developer-friendly/blog/docs/posts/2024/0017-per-pr-deployment.md

 give it more permissions than it actually needs.

-At any point in time when you realize that your CI needs more permissions, you will be able to grant it such, but not the other way around.
+At any point in time when you realize that your CI needs more permissions, you will be able to grant it such, but no sooner than that.

 ### How Much Resource to Allocate?